iTwin/iTwinUI/CONTRIBUTING.md

 pnpm build
 ```

 If you only need to run this task for a specific workspace, you can specify turborepo's `--filter` argument.
-For example, if you only want to build itwinui-react, you could run `pnpm build --filter=itwinui-react`.
+For example, if you only want to build itwinui-react, you could run `pnpm run build --filter=itwinui-react`.
 Note that this will automatically run `build` for any dependencies (e.g. `itwinui-css` and `itwinui-variables`).
 You can see the pipeline in the `turbo.json` file.

 #### Development environment